NBANBA EastWizards

 Faiyaad Kamal

-Faiyaad Kamal is a junior at Temple University studying journalism.
+Faiyaad Kamal is a senior at Temple University studying journalism.
 He covers the Washington Wizards for The Lead.
-He also writes for his university's newspaper and is a Co-Host on his university's sports radio show.
+He is also Sports Editor of Temple's student-run newspaper and is a Co-Host/Commentator on its student-run sports radio show.

 Leave a comment